TonyLianLong/stable-diffusion-xl-demo/README.md

 license: mit
 ---

-# StableDiffusion XL Gradio Demo
+# StableDiffusion XL Gradio Demo WebUI
-This is a gradio demo supporting [Stable Diffusion XL 0.9](https://github.com/Stability-AI/generative-models).
+This is a gradio demo with web ui supporting [Stable Diffusion XL 0.9](https://github.com/Stability-AI/generative-models).
 This demo loads the base and the refiner model.

-This is forked from [StableDiffusion v2.1 Demo](https://huggingface.co/spaces/gradio-client-demos/stable-diffusion).
+This is forked from [StableDiffusion v2.1 Demo WebUI](https://huggingface.co/spaces/gradio-client-demos/stable-diffusion).
 Refer to the git commits to see the changes.

 **Update:** Multiple GPUs are supported.
 You can easily spread the workload to different GPUs by setting `MULTI_GPU=True`.
 This uses data parallelism to split the workload to different GPUs.